PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 | Dictionary | dict()      | {}, {'a': 2}     |
 | Set        | set()       | {1, 2, 3}        |

+Another characteristic of literals is that they are constants.
+Notice in the above table that each literal is a constant whose value cannot be changed.
 Python defines yet more literals, but the above are the most commonly used.
 So when you see the term *literal* in the Python literature, just know that a literal is a shortcut way to instantiate a built-in class.

 ## Closing